 On our way home, we decided to stop in Malvern – a unique place made up of three town centres: Great Malvern, Barnards Green and Malvern Link.
 Great Malvern still has a lot of Victorian architecture – and old antique shops, quirky boutiques and dusty bookshops where you can get lost.

 This is a town of true creatives.
 Malvern hosts world-class productions, including West End shows, and has strong literary connections.
 Great Malvern is also home to the Theatre of Small Convenience – the smallest theatre in the world, recognised by the Guinness Book of Records for being the world’s smallest commercial theatre.
-Founded in 1997 by puppeteer Dennis Neale in a former Victorian toilet, it seats only 12 people.
+Founded in 1997 by puppeteer Dennis Neale in a former Victorian toilet that seats only 12 people.

-You simply must visit the Malvern Fountain to sample some of the local H2O and also look out for the Malvern Wall Dressing and Water Festival, as well as the Water Cure Cocktail bar.
+You simply must visit the Malvern Fountain to sample some of the local H2O, and look out for the Malvern Wall Dressing and Water Festival, as well as the Water Cure Cocktail bar.
+Great Malvern Priory is home to the oldest medieval stained-glass window in England.
+But of course, you also have to stop for a pint in the Unicorn, too, where J.R.R Tolkien first encountered that lamp.

 Malvern’s artistic heritage is equally rich.
 The Winter Gardens (now Malvern Theatres) opened in 1885 to entertain wealthy visitors.
 George Bernard Shaw and Sir Edward Elgar, who was born nearby in Broadheath.
 The town has a strong motor heritage as the home of the Morgan Motor Company, which has made handcrafted cars since 1910.
 Today, visitors can tour the Morgan Experience Centre and even hire a Morgan directly from the factory.